-Looking for something to do in Lisbon?
-You should try this tourist scavenger hunt to visit Lisbon!
+Are you looking for things to do in Lisbon?
+You should try this self-guided scavenger hunt walking tour to visit Lisbon!

 It will take you from Praça do Comércio to Rossio Square, through Carmo Convent and Praça do Restauradores.
 You will have to complete challenges at every step.
 Each will indicate your next destination along with a bit of local history and trivia.